roni5/drupal7-with-nginx/README.md

 3. Review list of hosts exempt from referrer checking.
 Change as necessary.

 #### `map_block_http_methods.conf`
-1. Review and change as necessary.
+Review and change as necessary.

+#### Symlinks to `sites-enabled/`
+Just a reminder to make sure you add the necessary symlinks to from `sites-available/` to `sites-enabled/`.
+Note that the `sites-enabled/default` symlink is already linked to `sites-available/default` on a standard installation.

 ##Options